It is now simpler than ever to report a power cut. If you want to report a power cut call...

 We will use the personal information you provide to us in order to process your connection request (including to process your payment), enter into a contract with you to provide the new or altered connection and to deliver the work required;

-c)You ask to be included on our Priority Services Register.
+d)You ask to be included on our Priority Services Register

-We and our partner organisations, which include the emergency services, social services, charities and not for profit organisations, will use the information you have given us to provide you with the services set out in our guide to what you can expect from us when you become a priority services customer, including helping you in the event of a power cut.
+We and our partner organisations, which include the emergency services, social services, charities and not for profit organisations, may use the information relating to the Priority Services Register that we have been given in order to provide you with the services set out in our guide to what you can expect from us when you become a priority services customer, including helping you in the event of a power cut.
 Further details of our priority services can be found at www.northernpowergrid.com/care and the guide can be found at www.northernpowergrid.com/asset/0/document/2954.pdf;